CarolCiardi/portfolio/README.md

 GROUP BY customer_id
 HAVING COUNT (account_id) > 1;
 ```
-Create a table to unify transfer_ins, transfer_out and pix_movements:
+Create a table to unify transfer_ins, transfer_outs and pix_movements:

 ```sql
 CREATE OR REPLACE TABLE `case-fintech.case_study_fintech.all_transfers` AS